A new development may attempt to change St. Luke’s Precinct’s Zoning

 A property group has assembled land within St. Luke’s Precinct with the goal to redevelop the series of single detached dwellings into rental condos and apartment buildings.

-Welwyn Interests, a Burlington Property Manangement Company has been amassing a land assembly at the corner of Burlington Avenue and Lakeshore over the last decade.
+Welwyn Interests, approved a Burlington Property Manangement Company has been amassing a land assembly at the corner of Burlington Avenue and Lakeshore over the last decade.
 The property is a series of single detached homes which they have converted into rental units.

-During a recent workshop held by Ward 2 Councillor Ward, the Welwyn group send delegates to get a feel for what residents might think of a potential development.
-Though they suggested that they were at the meetings to listen, clearly they were doing the talking and that their mind was made that the future forms would not comply with existing zoning and that they would make an application to change the single detached dwelling zoning of the St. Luke’s Precinct that some of these home lots sit within.
+During a recent workshop held by Ward 2 Councillor Ward, side effects the Welwyn group send delegates to get a feel for what residents might think of a potential development.
+Though they suggested that they were at the meetings to listen, buy more about clearly they were doing the talking and that their mind was made that the future forms would not comply with existing zoning and that they would make an application to change the single detached dwelling zoning of the St. Luke’s Precinct that some of these home lots sit within.

 The delegates from Welwyn suggested that they intend to build a mid-rise building at the corner of Burlington and Lakeshore with a taller building on Lakeshore to the East of the corner.
 North of the corner on Burlington they intend to build multi-level apartment complex with a 3 story facade and higher level at that rear stretching from Lakeshore toward Elgin Street.